-DALLAS – As some parts of the world move closer to a post-COVID period, many people wonder how the pandemic will impact the future of airport security.
+DALLAS – As the world enters a post-COVID period, many wonder how the pandemic has impacted the future of airport security.

 Will some procedures adopted during the public health emergency remain for the long term?
 Here’s a closer look at the possibilities.